Embassy of India

 A delegation comprising 13 Start-ups and 10 incubators from India participated in Estonia’s Start-up conference ‘Latitude 59’ in May 2019, supported by our Mission, Embassy of Estonia in India, and Start-up Estonia.

-As per latest information available, approximately 3000 Indians have become e-residents and set up nearly 700 companies in Estonia availing e-Residency and Start-up visas.
-In 2019, India was among the top 3 recipients of Start-up Visa with 124 given for employees and 40 for founders.
+As per latest information available, approximately 3951 Indians have become e-Residents and set up nearly 823 companies in Estonia availing e-Residency and Start-up visas.
+In 2022, India was the 9th major recipient of e-residency visa.

-ICCR sponsored troupes perform in Estonia regularly.
-Some of the cultural programmes organized by the Embassy in recent years are:
+Some of the other cultural programmes organized by the Embassy in recent years are:

 *Organised as part of Estonia’s celebrations of Centenary of Independence.